-Want to lose weight?
-These small food swaps can save big calories
+6 food swaps that will save you hundreds of calories

-Losing weight is hard.
+Let's face it: losing weight is hard.
 For many people, the thought of cutting daily calories is accompanied with thoughts of deprivation and difficulty.

 Sticking with a reduced calorie plan is definitely challenging, and getting started is often the hardest part.
+So make it easier on yourself.
+Instead of designating foods off-limits, start with tiny swaps to help you cut back.

-It takes about 3,500 extra calories of any kind to gain a pound.
-Trimming just 100 calories every day can result in a 10-pound loss in a year.
+Let's do the math: It takes about 3,500 extra calories of any kind to gain a pound.
+So that means simply trimming just 100 calories every day can result in a 10-pound loss in a year.
+Sounds a lot less daunting, right?

-Eat this, not that: Try these small swaps to save big caloriesPlay Video - 4:38

-Eat this, not that: Try these small swaps to save big caloriesPlay Video - 4:38

-Does alcohol really evaporate when you cook with it?
-Food myths debunked

-There are many small, simple swaps to be made in everyday eating that can help you drop more weight — up to 5 pounds in a month — without the deprivation of giving up your favorite foods.
+If your goal is a bit loftier, there are many small, simple swaps to be made in everyday eating that can help you drop even more weight — up to 5 pounds in a month — without the deprivation of giving up your favorite foods.

 Check out some of the best food swaps to cut calories and still maintain taste and flavor.
 If you make three of these swaps a day consistently, you can lose up to 5 pounds in a month.
-Even one swap will boost a monthly 1-2 pound loss.
-Slow and steady wins the weight-loss race.
+Even committing to just one swap will boost a monthly 1-2 pound loss.

 For breakfast